 Solar panels and other forms of green energy can help to alleviate some of these problems by providing a clean and renewable source of electricity.

 Green energy can also help to improve the living conditions in refugee camps by providing lighting and powering other essential services.

 Most of the refugees in the camps rarely have access to energy sources.

 They rely primarily on forests nearby the centers for firewood.
-As a result, 64,700 hectares of forest are cleared and burned every year in areas near refugees camps.
+As a result, 64,700 hectares of forest are cleared and burned every year in areas near refugee camps.

 In most refugee camps, women and children are mainly responsible for collecting firewood, and in many cases, they travel up to 20 km into unsafe areas to collect firewood.